What You Need to Know About Physicist

 How do I Become a Physicist?

-What work experience do I need to become a Physicist?
+What education or degrees do I need to become a Physicist?

 Image Credit: A. T. Service via Creative Commons Attribution-Share Alike 3.0 Unported